MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools-100.md

 It may be most illustrative to show the before and after.
 -->

-For more information, see [Find and fix problems using the Issues tool](../../../issues/index.md).
+For more information, see [Filter issues](../../../issues/index.md#filter-issues) in _Find and fix problems using the Issues tool_.

 <!-- ====================================================================== -->